-If you need mold control assistance discussed in this article call us at 1-800-344-4414 or email us at email@example.com for details and a free estimate.
+If you need mold control assistance discussed in this article call us at 973-366-4660 or e-mail us at firstname.lastname@example.org for details and a free estimate.

 Control Water – Control Mold

 It is safe to say that you cannot stop mold growth until you stop the moisture.
-Cleaning, paints, replacement of sheetrock, and new wood and new ceiling tiles won’t do much good except as a very temporary solution, until the moisture problem is corrected.
+Cleaning, paints, replacement of sheetrock, and new wood and new ceiling tiles won’t do much good except as a very temporary solution until the moisture problem is corrected.
 Leaky roofs, damp basements, leaking windows, plumbing leaks, condensation, poor draining and water ponding on the roof are typical problems that must be resolved in any type of building whether residential, office, warehouse, or manufacturing or mold growth is inevitable.

-Each of the aforementioned groups of buildings has their own special problems, that can contribute to mold growth.
+Each of the aforementioned groups of buildings has its own special problems that can contribute to mold growth.

-Mold growth is the important element since all molds come from outdoors.
-When they are carried indoors by HVAC systems, doors, windows, on the clothing of occupants, and on supplies brought into the building and find the right combination of heat, moisture and food mold growth can be rapid and extensive.
+Mold growth is an important element since all molds come from outdoors.
+When they are carried indoors by HVAC systems, doors, windows, on the clothing of occupants, and on supplies brought into the building and find the right combination of heat, moisture, and food mold growth can be rapid and extensive.

 Office buildings have their own special problems as well.
 Keeping offices icy cool feels great in the summer but leads to condensation on the interior of windows and in walls between warm and cooler offices.
 Humidifiers seem to cause as many problems as they alleviate.
 Not keeping them clean allows the humidifier’s water reservoir to become a culture plate.
 Allowing the relative humidity to get too high especially during the seasonal transition (fall to winter, spring to summer), due to daily temperature changes of 30, 40 even 50 degrees results in office fog, (I’m referring to the physical, not mental type).
 These humidifiers must be meticulously maintained so they don’t create more problems than they correct.